 Demonstration of Anoxia

 As an aside, one day we were all taken to an RAF medical establishment to experience the effects of anoxia (deprivation of oxygen).
 In groups of around 8, we were seated in a metal cabin and told to don oxygen masks.
 It was then explained that the air in the cabin would be evacuated and each of us would be given a simple task.
 Mine was to write my signature on a sheet of paper starting from the top and continue repeating writing down the page.
 The air was evacuated and then the oxygen supply to our masks was switched off.
 A few minutes later it was switched on again.
 The result of this exercise was absolutely stupefying and a copy of my efforts is shown below.
-The amazing thing is that one has absolutely no recollection of losing consciousness.
+The amazing thing is that one has absolutely no recollection of losing consciousness or an awareness that one has just recovered from the unconscious state.
 It explains a number of tragic aviation incidents including the loss of a whole airliner full of passengers over Greece and an executive jet which flew across North America until it crashed.
 The crews and passengers would have had no knowledge of what was happening, the onset of anoxia being so insidious.

-Having survived basic flying raining at Ternhill, we were posted to RAF Oakington near Cambridge for advanced flying training.
+Having survived basic flying training at Ternhill, we were posted to RAF Oakington near Cambridge for advanced flying training.

 The original version of the Vampire flew at the end of the Second World War.
 The T11 was a development of that original single-pilot Vampire but with two seats, side-by-side, one for the student pilot and one for the instructor.